opendistro/for-elasticsearch-docs/docs/knn/index.md

     This approach has slightly slower query performance compared to Script Score k-NN.
 This approach should be preferred over Script Score k-NN if the use case requires more customization over the final score.

-    For more details refer to the [painless functions sectior](../painless-functions).
+    For more details refer to the [painless functions section](painless-functions).

 Overall, for larger data sets, users should generally choose the approximate nearest neighbor method, because it scales significantly better.
 For smaller data sets, where a user may want to apply a filter, they should choose the custom scoring approach.
 If users have a more complex use case where they need to use a distance function as part of their scoring method, they should use the painless scripting approach.